Sc-Rhyan57/Comet-Development/readme.md

 ## License

-This project is licensed under the MIT License.
+This repository and its content(s) is licensed under the MIT License.

 ## Contact